[Page 7: Additional Materials]

 The small pox

 The history of the small pox (variola), and of variolation and vaccination.
-The smallpox is now "extinct" except in military bioweapons labs, and your vaccination has therefore been allowed to get way out of date -- it won't be hard for them to kill you.
+The smallpox is now "extinct" except in military bioweapons labs, and your vaccination has therefore been allowed to get way out of date -- it won't be at all difficult for them to kill you.

 Socrates Plato Aristotle